Foods for Human Consumption

 To claim exemption, simply complete the Iowa Sales Tax Exemption Certificate for Energy Used in Processing/Agriculture (Form 31-113) and give it to your supplier.
 Your utility company will require an updated form at least every three years and will need documentation showing how the energy is used.

 When filling out the exemption certificate for your utility company, you will need to show what percent of your total energy consumption is for exempt purposes.
 Separate meters for production and non-production use are ideal for determining the exempt and nonexempt energy percentages; however, a separate meter for non-production use is not practical in some cases.
 If you do not have production and non-production uses metered separately, you need to determine the percentage of total energy used for exempt purposes.
-Form 31-113 can assist you in determining this.
-Your utility company may also be able to provide assistance, or you may seek the help of an energy consultant.
+Your utility company may be able to provide assistance, or you may seek the help of an energy consultant.

-For additional information on how to calculate a fuel exemption, see Appendix A of the Iowa Sales and Use Tax on Manufacturing and Processing publication or these links: Worksheet and Example for Determining Electricity used in Processing / Agriculture Worksheet and Example for Determining Natural Gas used in Processing / Agriculture
+For additional information on how to calculate a fuel exemption, see the Iowa Sales and Use Tax on Manufacturing and Processing publication.

 Sales Tax Refunds